-Special note: The prompt for Practice Test 4 is replicated as the first sample essay on the College Board’s site for the new SAT.
-If you’ve written a sample essay for practice test 4 and want to see what essays of different score levels look like for that particular prompt, you can go here and look at eight real student essays.
+Special note: The prompt for Practice Test 4 also appears on the College Board’s site, along with real sample essays written in response.
+If you’ve written a practice essay for practice test 4 and want to see what essays of different score levels look like for that particular prompt, you can go there and look at eight real student essays.

 Free Online Practice